It's all well and good to dream of that extra space your new addition will give you. It all seems so easy. After all, how hard can it be?

 Long Timeframe Kills Good Intentions

 Additions take months.
 Not weeks or days.
-But as the weeks turn into months, promises you made to yourself and your family begin to erode.
 You let one crew member into your bathroom, and soon they all would rather use your fine porcelain than the portable toilet outside.
 You begin to tolerate slow return calls from the contractor.
 You begin to compromise on design features you were originally so adamant about.

 When you begin to let work crews into your house, you wish to maintain some level of decorum and privacy.
 As time goes by, you find yourself letting down your guard, and you will be surprised at how far down you let it drop.